PatrickFreyy/PlanIt/docs/Usecases/uc4-setCategory.md

 ### 2.2 Alternative Flows

 The user don't set a category.
-Then the appointment is shown in the normal color, whitch is white.
+Then the event is shown in the normal color, whitch is white.

 ## 3 Special Requirements